-Bulleted or numbered lists can be created in text boxes or Draw objects as follows:
+Unordered or ordered lists can be created in text boxes or Draw objects as follows:

-- 1) Select all of the text required for a list.
-The Text Formatting toolbar automatically opens. - 2) Create a list using one of the following methods and default settings for lists: - Click on Toggle Bullet List or Toggle Numbered List on the Text Formatting toolbar. - Click on Toggle Bullet List or Toggle Numbered List in the Lists section on the Properties deck of the Sidebar. - Go to Format > Lists > Bulleted List or Numbered List on the Menu bar.
+- 1) Select all of the text required for a list. - 2) Create a list using one of the following methods and default settings for lists: - Click on Toggle Unordered List or Toggle Ordered List on the Text Formatting toolbar. - Click on Toggle Unordered List or Toggle Ordered List in the Lists panel in the Properties deck on the Sidebar (Figure 231). - Go to Format > Lists > Unordered List or Ordered List on the Menu bar. - 3) To change the format of the list, click on the triangle ▼ on the right of the list icons and select a list style from the options available in the pop-up More Bullets dialog (Figures 232) or More Numbering dialog (Figure 233).